 What can I do to help myself?

-Ordinary painkillers do not work and simply “muddy the water” with side effects.
+There is no role for over the counter or simple painkillers in cluster headache: they do not work and often “muddy the water” with side effects.
 Effective treatment requires medical advice as prescription-only drugs are needed.

 Cluster is uncommon so many non-specialist doctors have never seen a case.
-It may therefore be helpful to download selectively from www.ouchuk.org (the organisation to understand cluster headache) or bring this factsheet to show to your doctor; this requires tact as many doctors are understandably wary of second opinions from Dr Google!
+It may therefore be helpful to download selectively from www.ouchuk.org (Organisation for the Understanding of Cluster Headache) or bring this factsheet to show to your doctor.

 What treatment can I take?

-Unless you have a very special GP, you will need to see a expert in headache.
+As this is a relatively rare condition, most people with cluster will need to see a headache specialist.
 Such experts are often saddened to encounter people with decades of cluster headache who have had neither diagnosis nor treatment for this seriously painful condition.

 For episodic cluster, the usual starting regime is: